Dear CSUF Faculty,

 , their further involvement often is unnecessary.

-Although records of all disciplinary action are maintained for a minimum of seven years by the Dean of Students, Judicial Affairs, only designated sanctions appear as disciplinary notations (disciplinary probation, suspension, expulsion) on student academic transcripts.
+Although records of all disciplinary action are maintained for a minimum of seven years by the Dean of Students, Student Conduct, only designated sanctions appear as disciplinary notations (disciplinary probation, suspension, expulsion) on student academic transcripts.

 Not reporting cases of academic dishonesty in the classroom, no matter how seemingly trivial, does more harm than good since repeat offenders may go undetected, honest students are penalized and are given the impression that academic integrity is of minor importance to the faculty.

-Reporting acts of academic dishonesty to the Dean of Students Office, Judicial Affairs protects everyone.
+Reporting acts of academic dishonesty to the Dean of Students Office, Student Conduct protects everyone.
 Faculty fulfill their obligation under University policy, students are ensured specific processes for contesting allegations of dishonesty and the academic community is protected against recidivism.
 The Office serves as the central repository for all reports.

 Selected University Policies